Akhiok, Alaska

-Akhiok (Kasukuak in Alutiiq; Акхиок) is a second-class city in Kodiak Island Borough, Alaska, United States.
-Akhiok is Kodiak's southernmost village.
-The population was 63 at the 2020 census.
+Akhiok (Акхиок; Kasukuak) is a second-class city in Kodiak Island Borough, Alaska, United States.
+As of 2020 census, its population was 63.
+Akhiok is Kodiak's southernmost village, and accessible only by air and water.

+Akhiok is the headquarters of the Native Village of Akhiok and Kaguyak Village, both federally recognized Alaska Native tribes of Alutiiq people.

+History

+Akhiok is an Alutiiq village dependent upon fishing and subsistence activities.
+The original village of Kashukugniut was occupied by Russians in the early 19th century.
+The community was originally a sea otter hunting settlement, located at Humpy Cove.
+The name Akhiok was reported in the 1880 census.
+In 1881, residents relocated to the present site at Alitak Bay.
+The relocation was, in part, based on the switch to a fishing economy.
+Most families gain their livelihood from fishing, either directly by fishing for salmon and halibut or by working in a nearby cannery.

+The community's Russian Orthodox church, Protection of the Theotokos Chapel, was built around 1900 at the site of an earlier structure.

+A post office was established in 1933.
 Akhiok, which does have a post office, is a rural location in postal code 99615 that belongs to Kodiak.
 The village is sometimes called Alitak, after a nearby bay.

-Location and climate
+Residents of nearby Kaguyak relocated to Akhiok after the 1964 earthquake and tsunami destroyed their village.
+The city was incorporated in 1972.

+Geography

 Akhiok is located at 56.945560° North, 154.17028° West (Sec.
 28, T037S, R031W, Seward Meridian).
 Akhiok is in the Kodiak Recording District, and the 3rd Judicial District.

 According to the United States Census Bureau, the city has a total area of 26.4 km2, of which 20.1 km2 is land and 6.3 km2, or 23.92%, is water.

 Akhiok is located at the southern end of Kodiak Island at Alitak Bay.
 It lies 80 mi southwest of the city of Kodiak, and 340 mi southwest of Anchorage.

+Climate

 The climate of the Kodiak Islands is dominated by a strong marine influence.
 There is little or no freezing weather, moderate precipitation, and frequent cloud cover and fog.
 Severe storms are common from December through February.
 Annual precipitation is 35 in.
 Temperatures remain within a narrow range, from 25 to 54 °F.

-History and culture

-Akhiok is an Alutiiq village dependent upon fishing and subsistence activities.
-The original village of Kashukugniut was occupied by Russians in the early 19th century.
-The community was originally a sea otter hunting settlement, located at Humpy Cove.
-The name Akhiok was reported in the 1880 census.
-In 1881, residents relocated to the present site at Alitak Bay.
-The relocation was, in part, based on the switch to a fishing economy.
-Most families gain their livelihood from fishing, either directly by fishing for salmon and halibut or by working in a nearby cannery.
-The community's Russian Orthodox church, Protection of the Theotokos Chapel, was built around 1900 at the site of an earlier structure.
-A post office was established in 1933.
-Residents of nearby Kaguyak relocated to Akhiok after the 1964 earthquake and tsunami destroyed their village.
-The city was incorporated in 1972.